Mrsquicky/rates/README.md

 A set of metrics for the application can be found at /metrics.

 It's a gradle project and can be run with the "gradle run" (or gradlew run, if you don't have gradle installed) command.
-It will also generate a fat jar in the build\libs directory if you run "gradle fatJar".
+You can generate a jar with "gradle jar" or a fat jar with "gradle fatJar".
+They will be in the build/libs directory as rates-1.0.0.jar and rates-all-1.0.0.jar, respectively.

 The rates are loaded from a default data.json file contained in the resources section.
 If you want to use your own file with definitions, adding the path to that file as a command line argument when starting the server will instead load from that file.